 Speakers: Ron Johnson, founder and CEO of Enjoy and Diane Flynn, CMO at GSVlabs and co-founder of Reboot

 Where: Hyatt Regency, 5101 Great America Parkway, Santa Clara, CA

 Cost: $400 for a table of 10 (corporate and non-profit sponsorships also available)

 Diane served as VP of Marketing at Electronic Arts and as an associate consultant at the Boston Consulting Group before taking time to raise her children.
-She now leads GSVlabs a leading Silicon Valley accelerator for individuals, startups, and corporations seeking growth and innovation.
+She is Chief Marketing Officer at GSVlabs, a leading Silicon Valley accelerator for individuals, startups, and corporations seeking growth and innovation.
 Diane has a particular passion for helping women reinvent themselves and find their purpose.
 She is a co-founder of ReBoot Career Accelerator for women returning to the workforce after taking a pause.
 ReBoot helps get women current, connected, and confident to return to work by teaching essential workplace tech skills and providing a community of like-minded returners.
 ReBoot is expanding rapidly throughout the U.S. and has been featured on the Today Show, the Wall Street Journal, Forbes, ABC Business News, and PRI’s The TakeAway.
 Diane currently chairs the marketing committees for several non-profit boards and serves on the Public Spaces Committee for the new Stanford Children’s Hospital.
 She earned a BA in Economics from Stanford and a MBA from Harvard Business School.
 Diane and her husband Mark live in Menlo Park, attend Menlo Church, and have three children: Lisa (24), Christine (22), and Matthew (16).

 The SVPB event begins at 7:00am and will conclude at 8:30am.
 Invite friends or colleagues.
 The cost is $400 for a table of 10.